Chicago and Dallas/Ft. Worth Drug Offense Lawyers

 - Crack cocaine

-To learn more about your rights following a drug arrest in Illinois or Texas, contact experienced drug offense defense attorney Moises Briseño and Associates at Toro Law immediately to schedule a consultation to discuss your case.
+To learn more about your rights following a drug arrest in Illinois or Texas, contact experienced drug offense defense attorney Moises Briseño and Associates at Toro Law Office immediately to schedule a consultation to discuss your case.
 Our bilingual lawyers understand that each case is unique, and we are here to help you, free of judgement.
 There are many different factors to consider when a drug crime has been committed, including what type of drug is involved, how much of the drug was found in your possession, and what your intention was.
 For example, being found with a small amount of marijuana for your personal use is a much less serious crime than being arrested with several ounces of cocaine that you intended to sell to others.

 Common Types of Drug Offenses